Myotonic Dystrophy Resource Guide: Navigating Your Diagnosis

 This guide is for informational purposes only and does not replace professional medical advice.
 Always consult your multisystemic care team regarding Myotonic Dystrophy management and critical anesthesia precautions.

-Get notified when new research about Myotonic dystrophy is published.
+Get notified when new evidence is published on Myotonic dystrophy.